-Accessibility in online courses
+Accessibility in Online Courses

-SAIL staff work with faculty in a proactive fashion to reduce accessibility barriers for existing and new courses, review documentation of student disability, determine reasonable accommodations for eligible students with disabilities and notify faculty of these accommodations, and otherwise assist faculty in meeting the needs of students with disabilities.
+SAIL staff work with faculty in a proactive fashion to reduce accessibility barriers for existing and new courses, review documentation of student disability, determine reasonable accommodations for eligible students with disabilities and notifies faculty of these accommodations, and otherwise assist faculty in meeting the needs of students with disabilities.

 While federal law requires that postsecondary institutions that receive federal funding make all digital content accessible to all students, course material publishers are not similarly bound.
 Therefore, faculty must be diligent in reviewing digital content (often bundled with textbooks) available from any publisher’s website, as well as e-books themselves.
 Should any of this content pose accessibility barriers, the College cannot change the content itself — only the publisher can do that.

 While more publishers are working to comply with accessibility law and others work with the College to make content accessible, some publishers may not.

 Faculty should consider carefully whether to use content that creates accessibility barriers.
 If this kind of content is nevertheless selected for a class because it is the only available software to meet course learning outcomes, a Voluntary Product Accessibility Template (or VPAT) must be obtained from the publisher for the College to approve the course material.